infernostars/rainbows-os/README.md

 Now, click Start at the top.

 You're done.
-If you encur errors, ask infernostars or arenexu for help.
+If you encur errors during install, ask arenexu for help.

 ## Current functionality
 * Currently, Rainbows only has a bootup message.